Workforce Planning and Analytics: Using Data to Make Strategic Decisions

 Step 2: Analyze your workforce

 Next, establish baseline metrics to inform analysis and reporting.
-Use a workforce analytics platform to answer questions such as:
+Use a workforce analytics platform to collect data that will help you answer questions such as:

 - How is technology used?